jgnewman/cream-and-sugar/docs/markdown/functions.md

 ## Allowed Arities

 "Arity" refers to the amount of arguments a function takes.
-In the previous example, you will no doubt realize that our `map` function can be called with an arity of either 2 or 3 (meaning 2 arguments or 3 arguments).
+In our previous `map` example, you will no doubt realize that our function can be called with an arity of either 2 or 3 (meaning 2 arguments or 3 arguments).
 However, you may not want to let your users call this function with 3 arguments.
 The 3 arguments version, you will probably say, should be reserved for recursion.

 A good place to solve this problem is when you export the function from your module.

 ```
 export {
-  map: (aritize map, 2)
+  map: aritize map, 2
 }
 ```